 The Bible refers 50 times to Jesus Christ as “the Son of God.”
 This title, by itself, does not mean that Jesus is God, for believers are also sons of God.
 However, Jesus is not only the Son of God; He is “the only begotten Son of God” (John 3:18).
-“Begotten” has some important implications, such as:
+That Jesus is God’s “only begotten Son” has some important implications, such as that:

-That Jesus had a beginning.
-There never was a time when Jesus was not, but He still had a beginning, for time began when Jesus was “begotten” of God.
+Jesus had a beginning.
+There never was a time when Jesus was not, but He still had a beginning in the infinity beyond time.
 Of God, in contrast, we can say no such thing, for God does not exist in time.
 Rather, time exists somewhere within God.

 “Only begotten” implies that He is the only One ‘born’ of God.
 In other words, He is the Father’s only true family.